 I’ve been humbled over the past 13 years by the dedication, love, and commitment of the people who have worked for us.
-The past couple of weeks have been some of my darkest days.
-I find myself increasingly pushed out of my comfort zone not only as a business owner navigating through the process of loan applications and keeping our business afloat but also as a human being caring for our staff during a crisis the world has never seen.
-Days have been spent calling creditors, researching disaster relief loans, SBA grants, unemployment benefits, and applications…sifting through all the red tape at an attempt to provide some type of financial relief for our workers and their families much as they have done for us day in and day out for years.
+The past couple of weeks has been some of my darkest days.
+I find myself increasingly pushed out of my comfort zone as a business owner navigating through the process of loan applications and keeping our business afloat and as a human being caring for our staff during a crisis the world has never seen.
+Days have been spent calling creditors, researching disaster relief loans, SBA grants, unemployment benefits, and applications…sifting through all the red tape in an attempt to provide some financial relief for our workers and their families much as they have done for us day in and day out for years.

-Right now, the unknown of when the unemployment checks will start to be sent out and when the CARES ACT will begin has swayed our decision to keep us all responsibly working as we feel like until help comes from the federal and state government something is better than nothing.
-Before the comments come in, let me preface by saying “responsibly working” means the health and well-being of our employees come first and is our top priority.
-We are adhering to the FDA guidelines with regard to keeping our staff protected with gear and approved cleaning products to kill COVID-19 while at the same time making sure they still are making just enough money to put food on the table.
+The unknown of when the unemployment checks will start to be sent out and when the CARES ACT will begin has swayed our decision to keep us all responsibly working as we feel like until help comes from the federal and state government, something is better than nothing.
+Before the comments, let me preface that “responsibly working” means our employees’ health and well-being come first and is our top priority.
+We are adhering to the FDA guidelines about keeping our staff protected with gear and approved natural cleaning products to kill COVID-19 while at the same time making sure they still are making just enough money to put food on the table.

-While I stay pretty sad about the state of affairs and well-being of our staff and ourselves, I do find the comfort we are able to give our staff a glimpse of financial hope.
-As a licensed, bonded and insured cleaning business we are able to provide for our staff in ways others are not.
-There has always been this tug of war watching other companies pay their staff under the table, offering to pay 1099 knowing it was illegal and wrong.
-Watching housekeepers be taken advantage of while lured by the dollar signs…$100 a day, $150 a day or $200 per house knowing in the back of my head there is no way this is legit.
-Seeing moms on Facebook pages give out phone numbers of their housekeepers who work “independently” all while wondering if they really know the liabilities they are taking with lack of workers comp insurance, bonds should something go missing, tax avoidance, contributing to workforce, etc. Constantly loosing really good housekeepers to the promise of big money while knowing they were going to be in trouble come tax time or if they were injured on the job.
-Today though, I feel extremely proud of our company that we haven’t compromised, we haven’t given in while losing out on money we have stayed true to our word of protecting our staff and now more than ever it is evident why at the end of this nightmare legitimate cleaning companies are going to be praised for protecting their staff during horrific times the likes we hope we will never again see.
+While I stay pretty sad about the state of affairs and well-being of our staff and ourselves, I find the comfort we can give our staff a glimpse of financial hope.
+As a licensed, bonded, and insured cleaning business, we can provide our staff in ways others are not.
+There has always been this tug of war watching other companies pay their staff under the table, offering to pay 1099, knowing it was illegal and wrong.
+Watching housekeepers be taken advantage of while lured by the dollar signs – $100 a day, $150 a day, or $200 per house, knowing in the back of my head there is no way this is legit.
+Seeing moms on Facebook pages give out phone numbers of their housekeepers who work “independently,” all while wondering if they know the liabilities they are taking with lack of workers comp insurance, bonds should something go missing, tax avoidance, contributing to the workforce, etc. Constantly losing excellent housekeepers to the promise of big money while knowing they would be in trouble come tax time or if they were injured on the job.
+Today though, I feel extremely proud of our company that we haven’t compromised, we haven’t given in while losing out on money, we have stayed true to our word of protecting our staff, and now more than ever, it is evident why at the end of this nightmare legitimate cleaning companies are going to be praised for protecting their staff during horrific times the likes we hope we will never again see.

-For those of you who don’t know much about the cleaning industry, the pros and cons of classifying staff as workers or independent contractors have always been the great debate.
-But no matter how you justify it, the truth is you can’t operate a cleaning business with teams but identify them as independent contractors.
-Employers must comply with payroll tax requirements including payment of unemployment insurance and workers compensation insurance.
-And for those small cleaning businesses during this crisis, it’s my opinion this is going to be somewhat of a golden ticket for their workers and for themselves.
+For those who don’t know much about the cleaning industry, the pros and cons of classifying staff as workers or independent contractors have always been a great debate.
+But no matter how you justify it, you can’t operate a cleaning business with teams but identify them as independent contractors.
+Employers must comply with payroll tax requirements, including payment of unemployment insurance and workers’ compensation insurance.
+And for those small cleaning businesses during this crisis, I think this will be somewhat of a golden ticket for their workers and themselves.

 The IRS considers all workers to be employees unless you can prove otherwise.
-Try bending the rules associated with either of these legal structures, could land you in big trouble and can also hurt employees in the long run especially now as millions of Americans file for unemployment benefits.
-Under current guidelines, legit companies are having an easier time assisting workers than those who deem their workers 1099.
-While the unprecedented Pandemic Unemployment Assistance (PUA) program may eventually help gig and 1099 workers it is not a sure thing and it doesn’t help with immediate financial support.
+Trying to bend the rules associated with either of these legal structures could land you in big trouble and hurt employees in the long run, especially now as millions of Americans file for unemployment benefits.
+Under current guidelines, legit companies have an easier time assisting workers than those deem their workers in 1099.
+While the unprecedented Pandemic Unemployment Assistance (PUA) program may eventually help gig and 1099 workers, it is not a sure thing and doesn’t help with immediate financial support.

 Eligibility for PUA includes those not eligible for regular unemployment compensation or extended benefits under state or federal law or pandemic emergency unemployment compensation, including those who have exhausted all rights to such benefits.
-Covered individuals also include self-employed individuals, those seeking part-time employment, and individuals lacking sufficient work history.
-If you are one of these people, have applied for unemployment insurance benefits, and were not found eligible, you may be eligible for weekly benefits provided for under the CARES Act but there are stipulations to the receiving of benefits.
+Covered individuals include self-employed individuals, those seeking part-time employment, and individuals lacking sufficient work history.
+If you are one of these people, have applied for unemployment insurance benefits, and were not found eligible, you may be eligible for weekly benefits provided under the CARES Act, but there are stipulations to receive benefits.

-The South Carolina Department of Employment and Workforce says it has paid out approximately $10 million in regular unemployment benefits between March 29 through Thursday.
-SCDEW is encouraging people to file in anticipation of the additional $600 weekly payment to be made under the Coronavirus Aid, Relief and Economic Security (CARES) Act but it’s unclear whether 1099, self-employed, gig workers, etc. will benefit from the financial relief and as to when the financial help will come if at all.
+The South Carolina Department of Employment and Workforce says it paid approximately $10 million in regular unemployment benefits between March 29 and Thursday.
+SCDEW is encouraging people to file in anticipation of the additional $600 weekly payment to be made under the Coronavirus Aid, Relief and Economic Security (CARES) Act, but it’s unclear whether 1099, self-employed, gig workers, etc. will benefit from the financial relief and as to when the financial help will come if at all.

-Long story short, if you are a housekeeper who has been employed by a tax paying business you are in much better shape during this crisis than someone who has been cleaning “under the table”, “off the books” or as an independent 1099 worker.
-If you are considering hiring a housekeeper when this is all over, this is just another example of why it’s better to go with a business rather than an independent worker.
+Long story short, if you are a housekeeper employed by a tax-paying business, you are in much better shape during this crisis than someone who has been cleaning “under the table,” “off the books,” or as an independent 1099 worker.
+If you are considering hiring a housekeeper when this is all over, this is another example of why it’s better to go with a business than an independent worker.